 - Having a house helps you to build equity.
 It is an excellent investment for you in the longer run.
 It is an asset that helps you create wealth.
 You can even rent it out.
 This way, you will get both rental money, and your asset value will remain intact or even increase over time.

 - Having a house means you can enjoy tax benefits.
-Tax laws have relaxed to a great extend for homeowners.
+Tax laws have relaxed to a great extent for homeowners.
 Especially if you are selling your house, there will be no capital gain tax, and you can enjoy the profit.

-- Having a home means stability for you and your kids. even when the times are difficult, you know you have a home.
+- Having a home means stability for you and your kids.
+Even when the times are difficult, you know you have a home.

 - When compared to renting, owning a house can be cheaper in the longer run.
-Once you have paid all the mortgage or instalments, you’ll have a fantastic home.
+Once you have paid all the mortgage or installments, you’ll have a fantastic home.
 But that’s not the case in renting, as long as you are living in a house, you’ll have to pay the rent.
 There is no break ever.